John Chivington: Sand Creek Massacre

-In November, setting out from Fort Lyon, Colonel Chivington and his eight hundred troops of the 1st and 3rd Colorado cavalry regiments along with a company of 1st New Mexico Volunteer Infantry marched nearly to the reservation.
+Afterwards the troops marched nearly to the reservation.
 On the night of November 28, after camping, Chivington's men drank heavily and celebrated the anticipated fight.
-On the morning of November 29, 1864, Chivington ordered his troops to attack.
+The next morning Chivington ordered his troops to attack.

-Captain Silas Soule believed the Indians to be peaceful and refused to follow Chivington's order and told his men to hold fire.
+Soule, who had come along, refused to follow Chivington's order and told his men to hold fire.
 Other soldiers in Chivington's force, however, immediately attacked the village.
 Ignoring the U.S. flag, and a white flag they raised shortly after the soldiers began firing, Chivington's soldiers massacred the majority of the mostly unarmed Cheyenne, taking scalps and other body parts as battle trophies, including human fetuses and male and female genitalia.
 The attack became known as the Sand Creek Massacre.

 The Colorado forces lost 15 killed and more than 50 wounded, mostly due to friendly fire (likely caused by their heavy drinking).
 Between 150 and 200 Indians were estimated dead, nearly all women and children.
 Chivington testified before a Congressional committee that his forces had killed 500 to 600 Indians and that few of them were women or children.
 Others testified against him.

 A prominent mixed-race Cheyenne witness named Edmund Guerrier, said that about 53 men and 110 women and children were killed.

 With Chivington's declaring his forces had won a battle against hostile Cheyenne, the action was initially celebrated as a victory.
+On the way back from the site, he wrote an official account of a long march through snow to a battle against fierce and dedicated opposition won by troops who performed "nobly".
 Some soldiers displayed Indian body parts as trophies in Denver saloons.
-However, the testimony of Soule and his men resulted in a U.S. Congressional investigation into the incident, which concluded that Chivington had acted wrongly.
+However, the testimony of Soule, Cramer and his men contradicted their commander and resulted in a U.S. Congressional investigation into the incident, which concluded that Chivington had acted wrongly.

 Soule and some of the men whom he commanded testified against Chivington at his U.S. Army court martial.
 Chivington denounced Soule as a liar.
 Within three months, Soule was murdered by a soldier who had been under Chivington's command at Sand Creek.
 Some believed Chivington may have been involved.